 If you’ve seen the movie Interview with a Vampire, then you’ve seen Oak Alley Plantation.
-It was the home of the vamp, Louis, played by then-hunky Brad Pitt, but it’s also been in numerous other video productions like Beyoncé’s music video for Déjà Vu, and the movie also named Déjà Vu starring Denzel Washington.
+It was the home of the vamp, Louis, played by the hunky Brad Pitt, but it’s also been in various other video productions like Beyoncé’s music video for Déjà Vu, and the movie also named Déjà Vu starring Denzel Washington.
 Located at 3645 Hwy 18, Vacherie, LA 70090, it’s open daily from 9am to 5pm, and admission costs $25 per adult, $10 for youth aged 13 to 18, and $7 for 5 or younger.
 You can either pay the admission and walk the grounds, or you can dine at the Oak Alley Restaurant & Inn, stay the night in one of the numerous cottages, or even get married there, if you so choose…

-We eventually made our way up an oak-lined alleyway towards the Main House.
-Not the famous alleyway from where the plantation gets its name, but its smaller, less-known cousin.
-We arrived about 5 minutes before the next tour of the Main House was set to begin, so I was able to run down the famous oak-lined walkway and snap the obligatory picture that everyone snaps at Oak Alley.
-If it weren’t for the soul-crushing history, Oak Alley would be a beautiful place to live or get married, from an aesthetics point of view.
-It is very picturesque and somewhat enchanting, and you feel it the most while standing at the end of the famous oak-lined walkway, looking towards the Main House.
+We eventually made our way up an oak-lined alleyway towards the “Main House”.
+This is not the famous alleyway from where the plantation gets its name, but its smaller, lesser-known cousin.
+We arrived about 5 minutes before the next tour was set to begin, which is when I was able to run down the famous oak-lined walkway and snap the obligatory Oak Alley picture.
+It’s undeniably a beautiful location, with the best view standing at the end of the famous oak-lined walkway, looking towards the Main House.